status-im/specs/docs/stable/6-payloads.md

 #### Message types

 Message types are required to decide how a particular message is encrypted and what metadata needs to be attached when passing a message to the transport layer.
-For more on this, see [Status Whisper Usage Specification](./status-whisper-usage-spec.md).
+For more on this, see [3/WHISPER-USAGE](https://specs.status.im/spec/3).

 <!-- TODO: This reference is a bit odd, considering the layer payloads should interact with is Secure Transport, and not Whisper.
 This requires more detail -->